junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Yeah, heard that before, kinda have a name for terrible at doing what I should do by now, ain't I?"
 Dean grins.
 The kind of grin that makes a shallow dimple appear on his cheek.

-Cas sighs, and says, quietly, whole-heartedly.
+Cas sighs, and says, quietly, wholeheartedly.
 "Thank you."

 Dean answers with a nod and a smile.
 "Don't mention it."